1. Why CUDA Compatibility — CUDA Compatibility (original) (raw)

 Note

-The CUDA compat package is named after the highest toolkit that it can support.
-If you are on the R470 driver but require 12.5 application support, please install the cuda-compat package for 12.5.
-But when performing a full system upgrade, when choosing to install both the toolkit and the driver, remove any forward compatible packages present in the system.
+When performing a full system upgrade, when choosing to install both the toolkit and the driver, remove any forward compatible packages present in the system.

-For example, if you are upgrading the driver to 525.60.13 which is the minimum required driver version for the 12.x toolkits, then the cuda-compat package is not required in most cases.
+For example, if you are upgrading the driver to 525.60.13 which is the minimum required driver version for the 12.x toolkits, then the CUDA compatibility package is not required in most cases.
 11.x and 12.x applications will be supported due to backward compatibility and future 12.x applications will be supported due to minor-version compatibility.

 But there are feature restrictions that may make this option less desirable for your scenario - for example: Applications requiring PTX JIT compilation support.
 Unlike the minor-version compatibility that is defined between CUDA runtime and CUDA driver, forward compatibility is defined between the kernel driver and the CUDA driver, and hence such restrictions do not apply.
 In order to circumvent the limitation, a forward compatibility package may be used in such scenarios as well.